lillieharlow/Assignment-2-Custom-Software-Application/README.md

 # TO DO.
-CLI Application
+CLI App
 #### Assignment 2 - Custom Software Application - Coder Academy

-TO DO. is a fun, secure, and easy to use task management app.
-Used in the terminal command-line interface (CLI).
-This app is perfect for organising your day and keeping on top of tasks.
-Your info is stored securely, allowing you to come back to your task list when it suits you.
-Guest mode is also available if your wanting to try the app before signing up (please note: tasks will not be saved in guest mode when you exit the app).
+TO DO. is a fun, secure, and easy to use task management app that runs in your terminal (CLI)!
+Perfect for organising your day and keeping on top of tasks.
+Your account is stored securely, allowing you to come back to your task list when it suits you.
+Guest mode is also available if you're wanting to try the app before signing up (please note: tasks will not be saved in guest mode when you exit the app).

 Any feedback or issues you encounter with using the app, please let me know.
 I hope you enjoy using TO DO. as much as I enjoyed making it!
 <hr>